NiJaree Canady: Texas Tech

 On July 24, 2024, Canady announced she would transfer to Texas Tech.
 She also signed a $1 million NIL deal, the highest ever for a college softball player.
 As a junior during the 2025 season, Canady posted a 34–7 record and led the nation with a 0.97 ERA, and ranked second with 317 strikeouts.
 She helped Texas Tech win the Big 12 regular-season and Big 12 Tournament championships for the first time in program history.
 During the Big 12 Tournament, she allowed four hits, three walks, and no runs with 26 strikeouts in 16 2/3 innings.
 She was subsequently named to the all-tournament team and Most Outstanding Player of the tournament.
 During the 2025 NCAA Division I softball tournament, she helped the Red Raiders advance to the Women's College World Series for the first time in program history.
 She threw 686 consecutive pitches dating to the start of Super Regionals before being eliminated by Texas in the finals.
 Following the season she was named the Big 12 Pitcher of the Year.
 She was also named the NFCA National Pitcher of the Year for the second consecutive year.

 On June 6, 2025, Canady signed a $1.2 million NIL deal with Texas Tech.

-On 7 August 2025, Canady was unveiled as a brand ambassador for Venmo as part of the Big 12 Conference’s new partnership with the digital-payments platform.
+On August 7, 2025, Canady was unveiled as a brand ambassador for Venmo as part of the Big 12 Conference's new partnership with the digital-payments platform.

+Professional career

+On May 4, 2026, Canady was drafted second overall by the Texas Volts in the 2026 AUSL College Draft.
+On June 12, 2026, she signed with the Volts.